Augustus Washington: Political career

 After many years of producing such daguerreotypes, Washington began to realize the social hierarchies at play in Liberia and the length of their dependence on the African natives for everything from food to supplies.
 This disillusionment came as Washington noticed the distinct differences in which the African natives and the colonizers were treated by doctors and politicians.
 In Washington's view, the colonists were no longer bringing aid and enlightenment to the native Africans but were instead playing into a dangerous cycle of bigoted colonization through alienating the native other.

 Washington later gave up his photographic work and became a sugarcane grower on the shores of the Saint Paul River.
 In 1858 he began a political career, serving in both the House of Representatives and the Senate of Liberia.
 He served as Speaker of the House of Representatives from 1865 to 1869.
 He died in Monrovia in 1875.

 Works

-Washington is best known for a famous daguerreotype of John Brown.
+Washington is best known for a daguerreotype of John Brown.